eamirgh/www/content/blog/how-to-deploy-a-nuxt-js-app-via-npm-and-docker.md

   - deploy
   - devops
 ---
-Since I found [Nuxt.js](https://nuxtjs.org/), I was fascinated by the performance and speed and I always wanted to make use of.
+Since I saw [Nuxt.js](https://nuxtjs.org/), I was fascinated by the performance and speed and I always wanted to use it in a project.
 These days [Docker](https://www.docker.com/) has a mandatory to deploy and ship all kind of apps.
 So I decided to make a simple template for myself and deploy it via docker, since this post's title is about dockerizing, I skip the Nuxt part.

 So let's begin!